pellcorp/creality-wiki/docs/beacon.md

 ### Beacon Calibrate

-It is strongly recommended to calibrate the beacon after heating and nozzle **and** the bed, more consistent first layers await if you follow this advice.
+It is strongly recommended to calibrate the beacon after heating the nozzle **and** the bed, more consistent first layers await if you follow this advice.

 1. Run the `STOP_CAMERA` macro to stop the camera
 2. Home X Y (`G28 X Y`)